Sign up to our Newsletter

 With only 35 minutes to complete each section, students often have to skip questions in order to answer as many as possible.

-Some questions, like the analytical reasoning ones, require you to make diagrams, inferences, and then redraw your diagrams to include new conditions.
+Some questions, like the analytical reasoning ones, require you to make diagrams and inferences and then redraw your diagrams to include new conditions.
 Students must know how to tackle these questions efficiently to reach their target scores.

 It Can Be Disheartening